 - Too indifferent or unfriendly, like you're going through the motions (e.g., flat tone of voice, unexpressive face, bored or uninterested expression, crossed arms, scanning around the room for something more interesting)

 If you suspect your non-verbals could be better, try to change them to be more mellow.
 For example:

 - If your non-verbals are too forward: Physically step back, don't lean forward or touch them so much, tone down your mannerisms and eye contact, speak in a slower, more-relaxed way.

 - If your non-verbals are anxious: I know changing your body language is easier said than done when you're nervous, but do your best.
 Even getting halfway there is better than nothing.
-Try to adopt a more relaxed vibe and not to fidget.
+Try to adopt a more relaxed vibe and not fidget.
 Try to keep a calm expression on your face and look the other person in the eye a bit more.
 (This section of the site has a lot of articles on dealing with anxiety).

 - If your non-verbals seem disinterested: Make engaged eye contact and smile.
 Try to be more expressive with your face, tone of voice, and mannerisms.
-Learn towards the person and give them your attention.
+Learn toward the person and give them your attention.

-If the person seems skeptical or guarded, one trick that can work is to match their body language, but with a more friendly, mellow version.
+If someone seems skeptical or guarded, one trick that can work is to match their body language, but with a more friendly, mellow version.
 So if they're leaning away from you with their arms crossed, do the same, but while smiling and continuing to chat pleasantly.
 Doing so sends the unconscious signal, "You're not sure about me yet.
 I get it.
 See, my arms are crossed too.
 I don't totally know what to make of you either.
 I'm going to hold back and not push it."
 After a few minutes they may feel acknowledged and start to relax.
-Mirroring tricks like this aren't magic though, and if someone really isn't in the mood talk no amount of semi-gimmicky rapport-building tactics is going to change that.
+Mirroring tricks like this aren't magic though, and if someone really isn't in the mood talk no amount of semi-gimmicky rapport building tactics is going to change that.